Katherine-Holland/ClaudeCoworkGuard/README.md

 ## License

-**MIT with Commons Clause** — © 2026 Katherine Weston.
+**MIT with Commons Clause**: © 2026 Katherine Weston.
 All rights reserved.

 - CoworkGuard is free for personal and internal non-commercial use
 - You can fork and modify for personal use